mladenjovanovic/shorts/README.md

 <!-- badges: end -->

-This package creates short sprint (\<6sec) profiles using the split times or the radar gun data.
+This package creates short sprint (\<6sec) profiles using the split times, or the radar gun data.
 Mono-exponential equation is used to estimate maximal sprinting speed (MSS), relative acceleration (TAU), and other parameters.
 These parameters can be used to predict kinematic and kinetics variables and to compare individuals.